These scholarships are available once students enter the Athletic Training program.

 Dr. Freddie H. Fu has been instrumental in the development and success of the Athletic Training/Sports Medicine program.
 Several years ago, Dr. Fu endowed a scholarship to be awarded to worthy students pursuing a career in athletic training.
-First awarded in 2000, this scholarship recognizes two students from both the junior and senior classes who demonstrate outstanding academic and clinical excellence as well as involvement in activities outside the athletic training program that bring credit to oneself, the University and the profession of athletic training.
+First awarded in 2000, this scholarship recognizes four students who demonstrate outstanding academic and clinical excellence as well as involvement in activities outside the athletic training program that bring credit to oneself, the University and the profession of athletic training.
 Applicants must be enrolled in the Athletic Training Education Program at the University of Pittsburgh.
-The amount of the award is $1500.00 each.
 Applications will be posted after Spring Recess.

 Tim Kerin Memorial Scholarship